US Fulbright Logo

 Flexible Start

-Candidates can opt for a grant for a period varying from 6 to 9 months during the academic year 2024-25.
+Candidates can opt for a grant period varying from 6 to 9 months.
 Financial benefits will change depending on the length of stay.

-Grantee can begin any time between October 2024 and January 2025.
-The recipient of this award will be required to be in Italy in May 2025 and to participate in the event organized by Fondazione Giovanni Falcone that will be held in Palermo on May 23rd for the anniversary of the death of Judge Giovanni Falcone.
+The grantee can begin any time between October 1, 2025, and January 2026.
+The recipient of this award will be required to be in Italy in May 2026 and to participate in the event organized by Fondazione Giovanni Falcone that will be held in Palermo on May 23rd for the anniversary of the death of Judge Giovanni Falcone.

 Orientation